kdlrose/11ty-test/src/resume.md

 ### Actors Theatre of Louisville
 #### May–July 2020, Communications Coordinator
 - Contracted through the external relations department following the cancellation of the 2020 Humana Festival of New American Plays;
-- Produced first season of an in-house interview podcast hosted by Executive Artistic Director Robert Barry Fleming;
+- Produced first season of an in-house interview podcast hosted by Executive Artistic Director Robert Barry Fleming, including training host and guests in high-quality at-home audio capture;
 - Managed social media marketing;
 - Contributed to press releases, proofreading with WorkFront ProofHQ;
 - Wrote website copy and managed front-end using Umbraco.

 #### July 2019–March 2020, Dramaturgy and Literary Management Apprentice
-- Assisted in production dramaturgy for the 2019–20 season: world premieres *Where the Mountain Meets the Sea* by Jeff Augustin and *FLEX* by Candrice Jones in the 44th Humana Festival of New American Plays, and *The Wolves* by Sarah DeLappe;
+- Assisted in production dramaturgy for the 2019–20 season: world premieres *Where the Mountain Meets the Sea* by Jeff Augustin, *FLEX* by Candrice Jones, and *Are You There?* by Vivian J.O.
+Barnes, Jonathan Norton, and Gab Reisman in the 44th Humana Festival of New American Plays, and *The Wolves* by Sarah DeLappe;
 - Principal production dramaturgy to the 2019–20 Professional Training Company season, including the new play commission *Louisville // Kentucky // USA* by Lisa Sanaye Dring;
 - Supported literary office in regular reading and cataloging of script submissions using FileMaker Pro.